-Univ students run the Junior Common Room (JCR) and Middle Common Room (called the Weir Common Room or WCR).
+Univ students run the Junior Common Room (JCR) and Middle Common Room (called the Weir Common Room or WCR at Univ).
 Both organisations support and represent their respective body of students and hold a series of events throughout the academic year.

 The Junior Common Room describes both the student body and the rooms where students can meet one another to socialise and relax.
 All undergraduate students at Univ are automatically members of the JCR and it is often the focus for social activities.